cython/cython/docs/src/userguide/language_basics.rst

 Types
 -----

 There are numerous types built in to the Cython module.
-One has all the standard C types, namely ``char``, ``short``, ``int``, ``long``, ``longlong`` as well as their unsigned versions ``uchar``, ``ushort``, ``uint``, ``ulong``, ``ulonglong``.
+It provides all the standard C types, namely ``char``, ``short``, ``int``, ``long``, ``longlong`` as well as their unsigned versions ``uchar``, ``ushort``, ``uint``, ``ulong``, ``ulonglong``.
 One also has ``bint`` and ``Py_ssize_t``.